Sam Cooke: Crossover pop success

 Cooke had 30 U.S. top 40 hits between 1957 and 1964, plus three more posthumously.
 Major hits like "You Send Me", "A Change Is Gonna Come", "Cupid", "Chain Gang", "Wonderful World", "Another Saturday Night", and "Twistin' the Night Away" are some of his most popular songs.
-Twistin' the Night Away was one of his biggest selling albums.
-Cooke was also among the first modern Black performers and composers to attend to the business side of his musical career.
-He founded both a record label and a publishing company as an extension of his careers as a singer and composer.
-He also took an active part in the Civil Rights Movement.
+Twistin' the Night Away was one of Cooke's biggest selling albums.
+He was also among the first modern Black performers and composers to attend to the business side of his musical career.
+Cooke founded both a record label and a publishing company as an extension of his careers as a singer and composer.
+Cooke also took an active part in the Civil Rights Movement.

-His first pop/soul single was "Lovable" (1956), a remake of the gospel song "Wonderful".
+Sam Cooke's first pop/soul single was "Lovable" (1956), a remake of the gospel song "Wonderful".
 It was released under the alias "Dale Cook" in order not to alienate his gospel fan base; there was a considerable stigma against gospel singers performing secular music.
-However, it fooled no one—Cooke's unique and distinctive vocals were easily recognized.
+However, it fooled no one — his unique and distinctive vocals were easily recognized.
 Art Rupe, head of Specialty Records, the label of the Soul Stirrers, gave his blessing for Cooke to record secular music under his real name, but he was unhappy about the type of music Cooke and producer Bumps Blackwell were making.
 Rupe expected Cooke's secular music to be similar to that of another Specialty Records artist, Little Richard.
 When Rupe walked in on a recording session and heard Cooke singing Gershwin, he was quite upset.
 After an argument between Rupe and Blackwell, Cooke and Blackwell left the label.

-"Lovable" was never a hit, but neither did it flop, and indicated Cooke's future potential.
-While gospel was popular, Cooke saw that fans were mostly limited to low-income, rural parts of the country, and sought to branch out.
-Cooke later admitted he got an endorsement for a career in pop music from the least likely man, his pastor father.
-"My father told me it was not what I sang that was important, but that God gave me a voice and musical talent and the true use of His gift was to share it and make people happy."
+"Lovable" was neither a hit nor a flop, but it indicated Cooke's future potential.
+While gospel was popular, Cooke saw that its fans were mostly limited to low-income, rural parts of the country, and he sought to branch out.
+Cooke later admitted that he got an endorsement for a career in pop music from the least likely man, his pastor father.
+Cooke stated: "My father told me it was not what I sang that was important, but that God gave me a voice and musical talent and the true use of His gift was to share it and make people happy."
 Taking the name "Sam Cooke", he sought a fresh start in pop.